oicr-gsi/shesmu/plugin-cerberus/README.md

 [Pinery](http://github.com/oicr-gsi/pinery) and
 [Vidarr](https://github.com/oicr-gsi/vidarr).

+Deploying this plugin requires the [gsi-common](../plugin-gsi-common/README.md) plugin be deployed as well.

 To join data from one or more Vidarr servers with one or more Pinery servers, create a configuration file ending in `.cerberus` as follows: